akpanmary46/Akpanoluwadamilola/README.md

 ## ANALYSING AND VISUALIZATION
   I carried out a descriptive analysis in order to understand the datasets after data modeelling has been done.
 Below are the analysis derived for the first quarter of 2015

-1. Revenue for 2015
+1. Revenue for 2015 is $440.62k
-2. The Average Revenue
+2. The Average Revenue is $637.66
-3. Total Quantity
+3. Total Quantity is 16k
-4. Toatl Order
+4. Toatl Order is 270
-5. Total Customer
+5. Total Customer is 81

 ![](https://github.com/akpanmary46/Akpanoluwadamilola/blob/main/ANALYSIS%20OF%20SALES.png)

+## VISUALIZATION